-^{7.} Professor, Department of Neurology, Bangabandhu sheikh Mujib Medical University, Dhaka.

-also in the cerebrospinal fluid and serum of PD patients 4,5,6

-The association between UA and risk of PD has been investigated in several previous prospective studies and higher serum uric acid levels might have been correlated to a significantly reduced risk of PD ^{7,8}.
-There is also evidence that higher uric acid levels could slow the clinical progression of PD ^{9,10}.

-Some recent studies show that UA can decrease the onset of the disease or its intensity, because of having the antioxidant effects and this effect must be considered in the therapeutic process of the disease 11.
-Some other studies indicate that high uric acid levels lead to the decrease of the free radicals and subsequently the onset of the disease 3.

-Another 14 years period research in America revealed that the risk of onset of PD in people with higher dietary intake of uric acid index was much lower than others; instead, the onset of Gout and renal stones was higher than other people ^{7,12}.
+^{7.} Professor, Department of Neurology, Bangabandhu sheikh Mujib Medical University, Dhaka serum uric acid levels might have been correlated to a significantly reduced risk of PD^{7,8}.
+There is also evidence that higher uric acid levels could slow the clinical progression of PD9.10.
+Some recent studies show that UA can decrease the onset of the disease or its intensity, because of having the antioxidant effects and this effect must be considered in the therapeutic process of the disease [11].
+Some other studies indicate that high uric acid levels lead to the decrease of the free radicals and subsequently the onset of the disease3.
+Another 14 years period research in America revealed that the risk of onset of PD in people with higher dietary intake of uric acid index was much lower than others; instead, the onset of Gout and renal stones was higher than other people ^{11,12}.
 Some studies also show that the risk of PD is much lower in patients suffering from Gout ^{13,14}.

-Despite the above researches, results of the recent researches are not yet adequate for a general conclusion.
-Yet there are many studies indicating the need for more investigations, ^{5,15,16,17}.
+Despite the above researches, results of the recent researches are not yet adequate for a general conclusion, so yet there are many studies indicating the need for more investigations^{5,15-17}.
 Here, with considering the above studies, we would like to embark on measuring the serum UA levels in PD patients in Bangladesh to find out their association, so that the study result might open new era of future research regarding alternative management of PD.